tidesdb/tidesdb.github.io/src/content/docs/reference/c.md

 **Multi-CF guarantees**
 - Either all CFs commit or none do (atomic)
 - Automatically detected when operations span multiple CFs
-- Uses global sequence numbers with high-bit flagging
+- Uses global sequence numbers for atomic ordering
-- Recovery validates completeness across all participating CFs
+- Each CF's WAL receives operations with the same commit sequence number
 - No two-phase commit or coordinator overhead

 ### Isolation Levels